amisr/amisrsynthdata/README.rst

 Documentation
 -------------

-Full documentation for amisrsynthdata is available on `ReadTheDocs <https://amisrsynthdata.readthedocs.io/en/latest/index.html>`_.
+Full documentation for amisrsynthdata is available on `ReadTheDocs <https://amisrsynthdata.readthedocs.io>`_.

 Contributing
 ------------

 Contributions to this package are welcome and encouraged, particularly to expand the currently set of specified ionospheres.
 Contributions can take the form of `issues <https://github.com/amisr/amisrsynthdata/issues>`_ to report bugs and request new features and `pull requests <https://github.com/amisr/amisrsynthdata/pulls>`_ to submit new code.
-Please refer to the `contributing guidelines <https://amisrsynthdata.readthedocs.io/en/latest/contributing.html#>`_ for more details.
-Specific instructions on how to add a new state function to describe the ionosphere are available in `New State Functions <https://amisrsynthdata.readthedocs.io/en/latest/ionostate.html#>`_.
+Please refer to the `contributing guidelines <https://amisrsynthdata.readthedocs.io/en/stable/contributing.html>`_ for more details.
+Specific instructions on how to add a new state function to describe the ionosphere are available in `Create New State Functions <https://amisrsynthdata.readthedocs.io/en/stable/ionostate.html#create-new-state-functions>`_.